auralius/yadpf/README.md

 Yet Another Dynamic Programming Function

-This is a generic implemetation of a dynamic programming algorithm.
+This is a generic implementation of dynamic programming algorithm and value iteration algorithm.

 This is sitll an ongoing work.
 Please check [here](https://www.mathcha.io/editor/X9JLdiqLS21T1NJNX4h6BGODQSxG7zwUpZG7LM) for a more detailed document.